heskettad/HESKETT_A_D_CYBERSECURITY/README.md

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook the Ansible control node must be already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to /etc/ansible/roles/files.
 - Update the filebeat-config.yml file to include the ip address and port# of the ELK machine (10.1.0.4:9200) Line #1106, Replace ip address on Line#1806 with ELK machine ip and port# (10.1.0.0.4:55601)
 - Run the playbook, and navigate to 20.231.45.226:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- Which file is the playbook?
+- Playbook file
 	-filebeat-playbook.yml
--  Where do you copy it?
+-  Copy file to
 	-/etc/ansible/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+-Update this file to run ansible on different machine
 	-/etc/ansible/hosts, specify ip of machine
- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+ Specify which machine to install specific servers
 	-one machine is webservers with Filebeat, the other is elkservers with metric beat
 - Which URL do you navigate to in order to check that the ELK server is running?
 	-http://20.231.45.226:5601